An accusation is not a conviction. Your fight is ours.

 If your child faces any allegation that could result in adjudication, probation, placement, or commitment, having a board-certified juvenile attorney significantly improves the odds of a favorable outcome.
 Board certification indicates an attorney has met the highest standards of experience and knowledge in juvenile law.

 Your child deserves a defender who knows juvenile law inside and out.
-Lisa Herrick has the board certification, the courtroom experience, and the dedication to fight for young people facing serious allegations.
+Our juvenile team brings a former Tarrant County Deputy Chief prosecutor, a Board Certified Juvenile Law specialist, and the courtroom experience to fight for young people facing serious allegations.
 If your child has been accused of any offense in Dallas County or anywhere in the Dallas-Fort Worth area, call Varghese Summersett today at (214) 903-4000 to schedule a free consultation.
 Every second counts when your child’s future is on the line.

 Experienced juvenile defense attorneys across Texas